-"I hope that Your Honor considers, whatever Bob Haldeman did, he did not for himself but for the President of the United States; that the virtue of loyalty is not to be forgotten when evaluating all the attending circumstances; that he was caught up in a maelstrom that engulfed a lot of other good people," Mr. Wilson said.
+"I hope that Your Honor considers whatever Bob Haldeman did, he did not for himself but for the President of the United States; that the virtue of loyalty is not to be forgotten when evaluating all the attending circumstances; that he was ang circumstances; that he was caught up in a maelstrom that engulfed a lot of other good people," Mr. Wilson said.

-He remarked that Judge Sirica had a power "not dissimilar from that of pardon, that whatever Bob Haldeman did, so did Richard Nixon."
+He remarked that Judge Sirica had a power "not dissimilar from that of pardon, that what from that of pardon, that what-ever Bob Haldeman did, so did Richard Nixon."

 "Nixon has been freed of judicial punishment.
-Yet Bob Haldeman has had to endure agony and punishment by the trial and conviction.
+Yet Bob Haldeman has had to endure agony and punishment by the trial and conviction."

-"This is not to say that Nixon has not suffered agony and punishment of a kind, but, while Bob Haldeman was not toppled from the highest office in the land, he was toppled from the highest office that he had achieved and, as a human being, he has suffered at least the equivalent of what Richard Nixon has suffered."
+"This is not to say that Nixon has not suffered agony and punishment of a kind, but, while Bob Haldeman was not toppled from the highest office in the land, he was toppled in the land, he was toppled a period of time to be deterniced by Vour Honor."